Expungement & Record Sealing

 For a misdemeanor conviction, a person may apply for both record sealing and expungement.
 The application is filed with the court which heard the case and imposed the sentence.
 For misdemeanors, other than minor misdemeanors, the application may be filed one year after the ‘final discharge’ of the case.
 For minor misdemeanors, the application may be filed six months after the ‘final discharge’ of the case.
 For bail forfeitures, the application may be filed any time after the bail forfeiture is journalized.
 Some convictions are not eligible for record sealing/expungement (see below).

-After the application for record sealing/expungement is filed, the court will hold a hearing on the application.
-The prosecution may object, but the objection must be filed at least 30 days before the hearing.
-At the hearing, the judge or magistrate will decide whether to grant the application for record sealing / expungement.
+After the application for record sealing/expungement is filed, the court holds a hearing on the application.
+The prosecution and victim (if applicable) may object to the records being sealed/expunged.
+At the hearing, the judge or magistrate weighs the interests of the parties and decides whether to grant the application for record sealing/expungement.

 Record Sealing and Expungement for Felony Convictions

-To seal the records of a felony conviction, a person may apply for record sealing by filing an application with the court which heard the case and imposed the sentence.
+To seal the records of a felony conviction, a person files an application with the court which heard the case and imposed the sentence.
 For a ‘low-level’ felony (fifth-degree felony and fourth-degree felony), an application for record sealing may be filed one year after the ‘final discharge’ of the case.
-For a ‘mid-level’ felony (third degree felony), and application for record sealing may be filed three years after the ‘final discharge’ of the case.
+For a ‘mid-level’ felony (third degree felony), an application for record sealing may be filed three years after the ‘final discharge’ of the case.
 For third-degree felonies, only two cases may be sealed.

-After the application for record sealing is filed, the court will hold a hearing on the application.
-The prosecution may object, but the objection must be filed at least 30 days before the hearing.
-At the hearing, the judge or magistrate will decide whether to grant the application for record sealing/expungement.
+After the application for record sealing is filed, the court holds a hearing on the application.
+The prosecution and victim (if applicable) may object to the records being sealed.
+At the hearing, the judge weighs the interests of the parties and decides whether to grant the application for record sealing.

-‘High-level’ felonies (second-degree felony and first-degree felony) are not eligible for record sealing/expungement.
+‘High-level’ felonies (second-degree felony and first-degree felony) are not eligible for record sealing or expungement.
 There are also other convictions which are not eligible for record sealing/expungement (see below).

 Convictions Which are Not Eligible for Record Sealing/Expungement